BikeTrack/APITest/README.md

 ### Run Project
 ####3 ways

-1. Classic
+* Classic

 `node server.js`

-2. With File Watcher
+* With File Watcher

 > if [nodemon](https://www.npmjs.com/package/nodemon) is not installed first :
 `npm install nodemon -g`

 `nodemon server.js`

-3. The best option with app monitoring, file watcher and much more...
+* The best option with app monitoring, file watcher and much more...

 > if [PM2](http://pm2.keymetrics.io) is not installed first :
 `npm install -g pm2`

-`nodemon server.js`
+`pm2 start server.js`

 Made by [Gil Felot](gfelot.xyz) with ❤️